Presented in original and glorious Dubonnet Rosso, our car presents very pleasingly with just enough patina to tell a story….

 First sold on 8th February 1967 via HR Owen of Romford, our Aston Martin has had just five keepers from new, the latest since 2013.
-The subject of regular maintenance yet used only sparingly in current ownership, 2813/R has very recent MOT to April 2019 (with no advisories) and is offered at a very competitive price in today’s market with nothing to do for the immediate future but to enjoy…
+The subject of regular maintenance yet used only sparingly in current ownership, 2813/R will be supplied with a fresh MOT since the current runs to only April 2019.
+Our car is certainly offered at a very competitive price with nothing to do for the immediate future but to enjoy…

 |Engine Number:||400/2478 (Originally 400/2856)|

 |Year of Manufacture:||1967|